![]() |

 Chichita’s Wedding flows with lightness and natural ease.
 The piano presents motifs that the sax picks up and transforms, while the orchestra expands the sonic space and adds colors that open new perspectives.
 The ensemble maintains a harmonious, enveloping flow, with music that seems to dance effortlessly.

-Spring is Coming moves forward with measured calm: the piano outlines clear lines, and the sax follows with a bright and clear tone.
-Bass and drums accompany discreetly, creating a stable foundation that allows every phrase to breathe.
-The music gradually unfolds, as if revealing hidden areas of a sonic city.
+Spring is Coming unfolds with measured calm: the piano presents the opening theme and concludes together with the orchestra, while the clarinet adds delicate touches that enrich the sonic texture.
+Bass and drums create a stable and welcoming foundation, allowing each phrase to breathe.
+The music gradually opens up, revealing hidden corners of a sonic city.

-Notturno e Zaira closes the album with a gentle, mysterious step.
-The piano scatters brief figures, the sax extends them in soft trajectories, and the orchestra intervenes like a distant light, adding depth and nuance.
-It is a discreet farewell, an invisible city that reveals itself only to those who linger and listen to every detail.
+Notturno e Zaira closes the album with a gentle and mysterious step.
+The sax leads the melodic line with smooth, enveloping trajectories, while the orchestra adds depth and subtle nuances, creating a suspended sonic landscape.
+It is a discreet farewell, an invisible city that reveals itself only to those who pause and let themselves be guided to the very last detail.

 Invisible Cities is not simply an album of instrumental jazz: it is a journey through worlds beyond ordinary perception, where each note becomes a landscape and every silence invites reflection.
 Luigi Martinale guides us along intricate sonic streets and secret squares, revealing cities that live in memory, imagination, and the hearts of listeners.
 His music shows that moving the listener without words is not only possible but can reach depths that words often fail to touch.